Ecdosis/Tree/README.md

 docid -- required.
 This denotes the MVD in the cortex collection that will be used to generate the cladogram.

-font -- may be one of many fonts listed in the Phylip documentation.
-The main ones are Times-Roman, Helvetica, Palatino-Roman, Courier.

 treegrows -- horizonal or vertical

-treestyle -- one of phenogram (angular branches), cladogram (square branches), curvogram (curved branches), eurogram (straight then angular), swoopogram (curved at each end otherwise straight), circular (displays a circular tree with straight or circular branches).
+treestyle -- one of phenogram (angular branches), cladogram (square branches), curvogram (curved branches), eurogram (straight then angular), swoopogram (curved more at each end otherwise lightly curved), circular (displays a circular tree with straight or circular branches).

 usebranchlengths -- true or false.
 This adjusts branch lengths based on edit distance.
 Not very useful unless all versions are substantially